California recognizes commercial revamp of former Vallejo shipyard

 Earlier this month the Business Journal reported that the four-year old startup received “strategic investments” from San Rafael-based software giant Autodesk and global bank Citi.

 An Autodesk spokeswoman previously declined to say how much funding the company received.
 Factory_OS reported it raised $22.7 million in a federal regulatory filing.
-The company’s CEO said Factory_OS was building homes 40% faster, 20% less expensive and 70% less waste than traditional on-site construction of units.
+The company’s CEO said Factory_OS was building homes 40% faster, 20% less expensively and with 70% less waste than traditional on-site construction of units.